Accepting New Patients. Call us for a consultation for Home, Birth Center or Hospital Birth.

 Midwives

-Certified nurse midwives aren’t doctors but possess a midwife certification, a bachelor’s degree in nursing, and a master’s degree in midwifery.
+Certified nurse midwives aren’t doctors but possess a midwife certification, a bachelor’s degree in nursing, a master’s degree or a doctorate degree.
 Midwives assist in births for women with lower-risk pregnancies who undergo vaginal deliveries.

-They offer home births and deliveries in birthing centers, clinics, and hospitals.
+We offer home births and deliveries in birthing centers, birth suites, and hospitals.
 Midwives take a holistic (non-medicated) approach to care but refer women to a hospital if any complications arise.
 Certified nurse midwives often work alongside OB/GYNs.

 They provide the following services and more: